tomjoht/learnapidoc/_docs/code_tutorials/docapis_code_strategies.md

 Some of Twilio's screens actually blur out the irrelevant code, allowing you to focus your attention on the lines articulated in the conceptual area, like this:

-{% include course_image.html border="true" url="https://www.twilio.com/docs/authy/tutorials/account-verification-java-servlets?code-language=Java&code-sample=code-verify-an-authy-code-7&code-sdk-version=default#configuring-authy" size="750px" filename="twiliocodedocblurirrelevant" ext_print="png" ext_web="png" alt="Blurring out irrelevant code" caption="Blurring out irrelevant code" %}
+{% include course_image.html border="true" url="https://www.twilio.com/docs/authy/tutorials/account-verification-java-servlets?code-language=Java&code-sample=code-verify-an-authy-code-7&code-sdk-version=default#configuring-authy" size="large" filename="twiliocodedocblurirrelevant" ext_print="png" ext_web="png" alt="Blurring out irrelevant code" caption="Blurring out irrelevant code" %}

 One challenge with this juxtaposed approach is screen space.
 To pull off a third-column design, you need to occupy the whole screen, without margins.
 (I'm surprised Twilio doesn't include a switch to collapse the left-side navigation, which would give more space for the code.)